-In central Texas, the cool-season is the best growing time.
+In central Texas, the cool season is the best growing time.
 If you want to start a garden, it is best to start it this year than in the spring.
 The mild winters make it easy to do heavy jobs and do not require a lot of watering.
 When it comes to the crops to grow, most of them are very easy to grow.

 Artichokes & Cardoons

-Now when I say they are easy to grow, that does not mean they are fast.
+When I say they are easy to grow, that does not mean they are fast.
 Artichokes and cardoons are perennial plants in central Texas.
 You plant them in early fall to grow all winter for the early spring harvest.
 The ease comes in the care they require, and that is none.

 Their sweet-scented flowers attract bees in late winter and early spring.
 They also withstand frost and some freeze.
-Broad beans are not only nutritious for humans they also feed the soil if you use them as green manure.
+Broad beans are not only nutritious for humans; they also feed the soil if you use them as green manure.
 Here is how to grow broad beans in a home garden.

 Leave the plant to flower, and the butterflies will be all over it as well as the bees.
 It is home to swallowtail caterpillars and monarchs too.
 Once the flowers are pollinated, leave the seed head to dry and harvest the seeds.